-We must state as clearly and responsibility as we can that when the government picks out individual church leaders for attack, as it has in Archbishop Desmond's case, it attacks all Christian leaders and it attacks the Church.
+We must state as clearly and responsibility as we can that when the government picks out that when the government picks out that in Archbishop Desmond's case, it attacks all Christian leaders and it attacks the Chorch.

-Archbishop Desmond is our father in God, who belongs to us as we belong to him.
-When you touch our father in God, you touch the children of God.
+Archhishop Desmond is our fatherin God, who belongs to us as we belong to him.
+When you touch the children of God.
 We shall not allow the government to isolate him.

-We recognise that Christian leaders hold differing opinions on some issues, but we defend absolutely the right of all to witness to the Gospel in their differing situations without being subjected to threats, whether actual or implied.
+We recognise that Christian leaders hold differing opinions on some Issues, but we detend absolutely the right of all to witness to the Gospet In their differing situations without being subjected to threats, whether actual or implied.

-We are deeply distressed at, and take grave offence at, the cavalier way in which the State President treated our Metropolitan and we offer Archbishop Desmond our loyalty and support.
+We are deeply distressed at, and take grave offence at, the cavalier way in which the State President treated our Metropolitan and we offer Archbishop Desmont our loyalty and support

-In particular we question the right of the State President to arrogate to himself, as we believe he has done, the right to define what is spiritual or to decide what is valid Christians witness.
+In particular we question the right of the State President to arrogate to himself, as we believe he bas done, the right to define what is spiritual or to decide what is valid Christians witness.